 Virtual Questions (VQs) allow you to step beyond the survey structure as it was fielded.
-VQs can be used to aggregate responses given on the same or different questions of a survey, create custom demographic splits, combine top 2 box and more!
+VQs can be used to aggregate responses given on the same or different questions of a survey, create custom demographic splits, combine top 2 boxes, and more!
 VQs can be added anywhere in the survey and move them by simply dragging and dropping like you would a question in the Survey Editor.

 VQs will function similarly to normal questions - you can filter, export and use them with Crosstab or Sig Testing.
 VQs will be saved locally in your browser as you create them.
 To save them on the server and share with others, create a shareable Report.